fdilke/bewl/notes/for-sussex.md

 - Driving metaphor: a topos is a "virtual machine, for math"

-- Definitions, constructions, theorems "run" in a topos just as apps run on a VM, or SQL runs on a database
+- Definitions, constructions, theorems "run" in a topos just as apps run on a VM, or SQL statements run on a database

 ---

 ## The promise

-- Understand and escape limitations of set-based reasoning

 - Cleanly separate language from implementation
 (just as webdesigners separate HTML from business logic)

+- A lot of math can easily be "refactored" to apply in a much wider context

 - Example: Schur's lemma (that the endomorphisms of a simple module form a division ring) can be expressed in topos-valid form

-- A lot of math can easily be "refactored" to apply in a much wider context
+- Understand and escape limitations of set-based reasoning

 ---

 ## Examples of topoi

-- Sets
+- Sets.
+Also finite sets (foundational for Bewl)

 - Smooth sets (a workspace for synthetic differential geometry)